SpecBranch: Speculative Decoding via Hybrid Drafting and Rollback-Aware Branch Parallelism: Related Work

 \section{Related Work}

 \textbf{Speculative Decoding}\quad While SD has demonstrated significant acceleration and lossless generalization, increasing the acceptance rate of draft tokens by the target model remains a critical challenge.
 Existing approaches rely on draft model training-based~\cite{cai2024medusa, li2024eagle, du2024glide} and training-free methods~\cite{fu2024break, chen2023accelerating, zhao2024ouroboros, liu2024parallel} to align the draft and target models.
 For instance, Medusa introduces auxiliary decoding heads to the target model~\cite{cai2024medusa}, while Eagle~\cite{li2024eagle} and Glide~\cite{du2024glide} reuse target model information to enhance token prediction accuracy.
 SpecInfer uses tree-based attention to efficiently verify multiple draft candidates in order to improve acceptance rates~\cite{chen2023accelerating}.
 On the other hand, training-free methods such as Lookahead decoding adopt a trajectory caching mechanism to store $n$-gram generation histories as draft candidates~\cite{fu2024break}.
 However, all these methods follow a sequential \emph{draft-then-verify} paradigm, which is fundamentally limited by the mutual waiting bottleneck.
+DSI~\cite{timor2024distributed} introduces a distributed speculation parallelism framework to orchestrate target and drafter instances that overlap in time.
 PEARL~\cite{liu2024parallel} introduces a parallel framework that verifies the first draft token while allowing the draft model to simultaneously generate additional tokens during verification.
 However, it overlooks the impact of rollback when verification fails, which negates the benefit of parallelism if not properly addressed.

 \definecolor{mygreen}{RGB}{233,247,234}

 \textbf{Dynamic Drafting Structures}\quad Dynamic drafting structure is an effective approach to optimizing SD~\cite{li2024eagle2,liu2024kangaroo,agrawal2024adaedl,zhang2023draft,zhang2024adaeagle}.
 It adapts the draft sequence length or tree configuration (e.g., depth, width, shape) based on contextual speculation.
 Current methods to model drafting boundaries fall into two categories illustrated by Table~\ref {table:related_works}: \emph{implicit} and \emph{explicit}.
 Implicit methods rely on output distribution metrics (e.g., confidence, entropy) to dynamically terminate drafts~\cite{li2024eagle2,liu2024kangaroo,agrawal2024adaedl,zhang2023draft}.
 However, these require manually tuned thresholds and struggle to balance flexibility with computational overhead, particularly in trainable-head variants~\cite{huang2024specdec++,mamou2024dynamic}, which incur latency by predicting tokens individually.
 By eliminating per-token prediction, explicit methods such as AdaEAGLE~\cite{zhang2024adaeagle} directly estimate draft lengths based on target model features.
 While promising, direct estimation of long sequences introduces instability with low prediction accuracy.
 Essentially, none of these works addresses rollback, a key bottleneck where drafts waste tokens and stall the parallelism.
 This work proposes a hybrid framework to combine the implicit confidence-based termination with explicit sequence modeling that reduces rollback substantially and improves parallel efficiency.